 - The two Windows logo keys are located beside the Alt key on either side of the spacebar.
 They feature the Windows logo.
-On the Windows 7 operating system, press the Windows key to open the Start menu.
-On the Windows 8 operating system, press the Windows key to switch between the current workspace and the Start screen.
+On the Windows 7 operating system, press the Windows key ☐ to open the Start menu.
+On the Windows 8 or Windows 8.1 operating system, press the Windows key ☐ to switch between the current workspace and the Start screen.
 The style of the Windows logo varies depending on the keyboard type. - The context-menu key is located next to the Ctrl key on the right side of the Spacebar.
 Pressing the context-menu key opens the context menu for the active program, icon, or object.

 Note: You can use the mouse or the Up and Down arrow keys to highlight menu selections.
-You can close the Start menu or the context menu by clicking the mouse or pressing Esc.
+On the Windows 7 operating system, you can close the Start menu or the context menu by clicking the mouse or pressing Esc.